DaveBrig/Transfer_Learning_Seismic_Attributes/README.md

 The yellow coloured cluster from all of the feature sets seem to capture the reservoir sands at Thylacine and perhaps highlight other similar unclassified sands.
 However, it is difficult to fully assess the differences between feature sets until the clusters can be visualised and compared spatially.

 Below is a visualisation of each cluster set across the Investigator 3D survey area.
 The clusters associated with the Greyscale image seem to highlight the known gas fields at Thylacine, Geographe and Artisan indicating that the features derived from this image would probably perform well in a hydrocarbon classification model.
 However, the cluster sets associated with the coloured RGB and hillshaded images seem to exhibit more coherent geological bodies.
 The brightest colours of the clusters associated with the hillshaded image seem to conform well with low Incoherence zones, providing a plausible representation of the marine shelf sands known to exist across the survey area.
-Of the three feature sets, these clusters also show the clearest distinction between textural domains and probably geological features.
+Of the three feature sets, these clusters also show the clearest distinction between textural domains and probable geological features.

-These observations indicate that enhancing the high incoherence textures using a multi directional hillshade has facilitated the feature extraction process to discriminate textural domains more clearly.
-This shows that the feature extraction process can be optimised if subject matter experts take steps to enhance textures associated with desired geological targets.
+These observations show that adjusting the appearance of a geophysical image can strongly affect the features extracted by a pre-trained CNN.
+Enhancing texture associated with high Incoherence using a multi directional hillshade has facilitated the feature extraction process to discriminate textural domains more clearly.
+This implies that the feature extraction process can be optimised if subject matter experts first take steps to enhance textures associated with desired geological targets.

 ![Section](images/maps.png)

+## Acknowledgments
+Thankyou to 3D Energi Limited for providing the Investigator 3D MSS dataset and assisting with producing seismic attributes for the purpose of this experiment.

 ## References
 D.C.B.
 Cliff, S.C.
 Tye & Taylor R, (2004).
 The Thylacine and Geographe gas discoveries, offshore eastern Otway Basin.
 APPEA Journal.
 44. 441-461.
 10.1071/AJ03017.